gitlabhq/gitlabhq/doc/gitlab-geo/configuration_source.md

     sudo -i
     ```

+1. (This step is required only if you want to enable the new Disaster Recovery
-1. Create `database_geo.yml` with the information of your secondary PostgreSQL database.
+   feature in Alpha shipped in GitLab 9.0) Create `database_geo.yml` with the
+   information of your secondary PostgreSQL database.
    Note that this must be a totally different instance from the primary, since this
    is where the secondary will track its internal state: